DocNow/docnow/docs/cloud/aws.md

 ### 1. Install Ansible

-Ansible will be used to configure the VPS you will be setting up on [AWS Lightsail](https://aws.amazon.com/lightsail/?p=gsrc&c=ho_lvm) that will be hosting the DocNow App.
+Ansible will be used to configure the Virtual Private Server you will be setting up on [AWS Lightsail](https://aws.amazon.com/lightsail/?p=gsrc&c=ho_lvm).
+This server will host the DocNow App.
 Start by opening the Terminal application on your Mac.

 Install Homebrew by copying the following into your Terminal and hitting "return"